 To be eligible for admission into Midstate College, the student must be at least 18 years old prior to the program start date and provide proof of completion of a valid secondary education degree.
-Any secondary degree equivalency must be approved by the College.
+Any secondary degree equivalency must be approved by the college.
 Students must also meet the admissions criteria listed below.

-- Student will submit a completed Midstate College application; click here to fill out the application.
+- Student will submit a completed

-- Student will submit $25 application fee.
+- Student will submit the $25 (USD) application fee.

 - Student will complete the Midstate College entrance exam; a passing score is required.